w3c/wcag3/guidelines/groups/process-and-task-completion/complete-tasks.md

 ---
 children:
-  - action-required
+  - required-action-available
-  - inform-at-start-of-process
+  - information-requirements-available-at-start
-  - multi-step-instructions
+  - instructions-available
 ---

 Users understand how to complete tasks.